Seattle mayor names task force to guide spending $100M on communities of color

 - Sean Bagsby, International Brotherhood of Electrical Workers 46

-- LaNesha Bebardelden, Northwest African American Museum
+- LaNesha DeBardelaben, Northwest African American Museum

 - Marlon Brown, Black Lives Matter Seattle and King County